-Cotton crop was sown around the mid of May which is slightly late than suitable time for sowing.
-The mean day temperature was slightly above than normal values and there was no rain after sowing.
+Cotton crop was sown during the last decade of May which is later than the appropriate time for sowing.
+Late sowing results in the earlier exposure of plant to the higher temperatures.
+The mean day temperature was slightly above than normal values and there was also rain after sowing which reduce the rate of emergence as hard crust is formed on the top layer of the soil.
 Night temperatures were also slightly higher than normal values.
+Late sowing caused about 150kg/Acre reduction in the yield of the crop.